diablo02000/docker-compose/redis/README.md

-# Redis cluster
+# Redis

 ## Description

-Start Redis cluster with master/slave replication.
+Start a Redis cluster with master/slave replication or a simplet replication cluster.

 ## Configuration